-Here are the three things every prospective parent should consider before having a baby via surrogate.
+Here are the three things every prospective parent should consider when beginning their surrogacy journey.

 Step one: Create a budget